hbagdi/hit/README.md

 Hit IT!

-A program for making and managin HTTP requests.
+A program for making and managing HTTP requests.